quickwit-oss/odigos-quickwit-demo/README.md

 odigos install
 ```

-2. Run [imalive](https://github.com/comworkio/imalive) on the same kind cluster that is used by odigos
+2. Run [imalive](https://github.com/comworkio/imalive) on the same kind cluster that is used by odigos.
+It's an OTEL observable metrics exporter.

 ```shell
 kubectl create ns imalive